-TokenIntel's DeFi Risk Map grades each protocol on six dimensions: Smart Contract, Oracle, Governance, Liquidity, Economic, and Admin Architecture.
-Each dimension breaks down into three or four specific sub-criteria with explicit weights that sum to 100%.
+TokenIntel's DeFi Risk Map grades each protocol on seven dimensions: Smart Contract, Oracle, Governance, Liquidity, Economic, Admin Architecture, and Disclosure Quality.
+Each dimension breaks down into three to five specific sub-criteria with explicit weights that sum to 100%.
 Each sub-criterion is scored 0 to 100 where lower is less risky.
 The dimension score is the weighted average of its sub-criteria.
 The overall protocol grade is the weighted average of dimension scores, converted to a letter (A to F).

 Why publish the rubric?